Ensembl/webvm/README.txt

 Possible actions/options for that script are likely to change.

+** Run with home-installed / local Apache
+You can (p)reset the environment seen by the first call to apache2 by writing to the file APACHECTL.sh .
+This file is listed in .gitignore, is sourced by APACHECTL and does not need to be executable.

+This is useful for running with a locally installed Apache2 binary.
+Mine contains

+  PATH=/nfs/users/nfs_m/mca/bin:/software/bin:/usr/bin:/bin

+  # locks & logs in here; must mkdir it first
+  WEBTMPDIR=/var/tmp/mca.apache2/8002
+  mkdir -p $WEBTMPDIR/logs

+  # pass only the necessary environment
+  APACHE2="env -i PATH=$PATH USER=$USER WEBDIR=$WEBDIR WEBTMPDIR=$WEBTMPDIR $HOME/_httpd/i386/bin/httpd"

 ** Environment variables
 *** WEBDIR
 WEBDIR points to the git working copy.
 It contains your ServerRoot,